costpetrides/Fluid-Dynamics-Navier-Stokes/README.md

 A low Rossby number signifies that the Coriolis effect is dominant over inertial forces, which justifies the linear approximation of the momentum equations in large-scale geophysical flows.

 ## Experimental Setup
-The simulation was executed four times to explore the dynamics under different conditions:
+The simulation was executed five times to explore the dynamics under different conditions.
+The simulation produced videos that visualize the surface elevation and velocity field!
 1. Water depth of H = 10 meters, with Coriolis effect.
 2. Water depth of H = 10 meters, without Coriolis effect.
 3. Water depth of H = 100 meters, with Coriolis effect.
 4. Water depth of H = 100 meters, without Coriolis effect.

-Each trial aims to illuminate the effects of varying water depth and the presence of the Coriolis effect on the fluid dynamics within the simulation.

-### Results
-For each of the above scenarios, the simulation produced videos that visualize the surface elevation and velocity field.
-These visualizations are crucial for understanding how water depth and the Coriolis effect influence the behavior of shallow water flows.
+5. Water depth of H = 4000 meters, with Coriolis effect.

+.

 ## Running the Simulation
 To run the simulation, ensure Python is installed along with NumPy and Matplotlib libraries.
 Clone this repository, navigate to the project directory, and execute the script: